What might be learned. . .

 It should be understood that dwelling in the past isn’t always very helpful or perhaps the most instillingly grandiose

 thing to do.
-While the recording of 'slavery' throughout our history has remained the subject of an arrogant egotism or socially
+While the recording of slavery throughout history remains the subject of an arrogant egotism or socially unacceptable

-unacceptable pursuit.
-The Greek historian ‘Seneca’ (Seneca the Younger, l.
-4 BCE - 65 CE) wrote a somewhat ecstatic
+pursuit.
+The Greek historian (Seneca the Younger, l.
+4 BCE - 65 CE) ‘Seneca’ wrote a somewhat ecstatic letter

-letter that best described or accentuated his view on the subject of slavery, or the comradery of the servitude of his fellow
+that best describes or accentuated his view on the subject of slavery, or the comradery of servitude of his fellow man.
+Thus

-man.
-Thus finding that perhaps the best way to diminish the negativity on this subject’s through a greater learning
+finding the best way to diminish the negativity of this subject’s through a greater learning of humanities, or the broadening

-of our humanities or the broadening of our horizons on the subject of philosophy, or its more socially acceptable pursuits.
+of our horizons on the subject of philosophy, or its more socially acceptable pursuits. . .

 |